PrasannaVenkadesh/expandify/README.md

-Today People are present everywhere in Internet, let it be Social networks, IRC's, Mailing lists, etc., People on IRC's & Social Network uses IS/CS - Internet Slang / Computer Slang People on Mailing list and official Emails uses - Complete English
+Today People are present everywhere in Internet, let it be Social networks, IRC's, Mailing lists, etc., People on IRC's & Social Network uses IS/CS - Internet Slang / Computer Slang;
+People on Mailing list and official Emails uses - Complete English

 But our fingers are more used to IS/CS and even I am lazy to type the complete phrase.
 So I use expandify.